hylandtechoutreach/ucs/HtmlIntro/README.md

 ## Typing Practice
 Give students some time to practice typing, specifically HTML.
 The goal is for them to get used to typing HTML symbols (like `<`, `>`, `/`, `=`, and tag names) without having to worry about what any of it means.
 Use [SpeedCoder](https://www.speedcoder.net/lessons/html/1/) to practice.

+## Repl Setup
+Have students create accounts on Replit by following the [Repl Setup instructions](../ReplSetup.md).

 ## Kahoot
 There is a [Kahoot quiz](https://create.kahoot.it/details/740e9179-5b3b-426c-a5ef-e770b2bd60c4) covering the content from the lecture.